-The Selesti Group is committed to reducing its environmental impact and continually improving environmental performance as an integral part of business strategy and operating methods.
+The Definitive Agency Ltd (t/a Selesti) is committed to reducing its environmental impact and continually improving environmental performance as an integral part of business strategy and operating methods.
 We expect our suppliers to also adopt this company culture.

 Suppliers should have clear goals to measure and minimize their impact on the environment, including their carbon emissions.
 Suppliers should be complying with applicable laws and regulations towards environmental protection.

 The use of hazardous substances should be handled, stored and transported in the correct manner and disposed of safely.

 Suppliers should make sure they are: sourcing responsibly to minimise waste, recycling all items where possible; minimising water wastage; and using energy-efficient electrical equipment.

 The Definitive Agency Ltd (t/a Selesti) expects our suppliers to be clear about equal opportunity and manage this in a professional and lawful way.
 All employees should be fairly treated and working environments should at all times be supportive of the dignity and respect of individuals.

 Suppliers must not discriminate during any form of employment including recruitment, promotion, termination, training or when allocating duties because of any protected characteristics.

 Protected characteristics include age, disability (including mental health), gender reassignment, marriage and civil partnership, pregnancy and maternity, race, (including ethnic origin, colour, nationality or national origin), religion/belief (including philosophical belief), sex or sexual orientation.